All Episodes

 800-282-2882 if you'd like to join us.

-Uh, Congressman, great to have you here on the EIB network for the first time.
+Congressman, great to have you here on the EIB network for the first time.

 Rush, it is great to be on with you.

-Um I I I was able to read some of the closed captioning, Congressman, when you're on with Andrea Mitchell, and it's you know, it's it's got to be a little frustrating, but you know, you guys are you guys are doing great.
+I was able to read some of the closed captioning, Congressman, when you're on with Andrea Mitchell.

-And here, I don't know, it could be Andrea Mitchell, it it could be anybody in the drive-by media, just basically treating you as a suspect, accusing you of opposing this m this marvelous miraculous pack just because it's his.
+It could be anybody in the drive-by media just basically treating you as a suspect, accusing you of opposing this marvelous, miraculous pact just because it's his.

 I don't think she has the slightest idea what's in it after you told her.

-Well, and that's the frustrating part, Russ, but we're not giving up, and thank goodness you're there to try and help get the message out about what this bill is and isn't.
+And thank goodness you're there to try and help get the message out about what this bill is and isn't.

-This is a this is a spending bill.
+This is a spending bill.

 This is not a stimulus bill.

-You were elected by the people of this country because they had hope that you would actually change the way that our Federal Government works so that it could start working for the people again.
+You were elected by the people of this country because they had hope that you would actually change the way that our federal government works so that it could start working for the people again.

 And first order of business should be to cut the waste and pork barrel spending in Washington.